CHTC/chtc-website-source/file-avail-largedata.md

 When submitting jobs to CHTC's High Throughput Computing (HTC) system, there is a distinct location for staging data that is too large to be handled at scale via the default HTCondor file transfer mechanism.
-This location should be used for jobs that require input files larger than 100MB and/or that generate output files larger than 3-4GB.
+This location should be used when your jobs require any individual input files >100MB,
+>500MB worth of input files per job, and/or when jobs generate output files >4GB.

 **To best understand the below information, users should already be familiar with:**